mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

-The `Continuation.yield(VTHREAD_SCOPE)` call is implemented with a lot of JVM native calls.
+The `Continuation.yield(VTHREAD_SCOPE)` call is implemented with many JVM native calls.
 If the method returns `true`, then the `parkOnCarrierThread`is called.
 This method sets the virtual threads as pinned on the carrier thread:

 ```java
 private void parkOnCarrierThread(boolean timed, long nanos) {